m99coder/pglogical-poc/README.md

 ## Monitoring

 In conjunction with _Prometheus_, _Grafana_ can be used to monitor a whole bunch of different metrics provided by a variety of data sources.
-The default credentials for _Grafana_ are `admin:admin`.
-If you run `make grafana` (or `make run`) at least once, you are free to login into Grafana using [http://localhost:3000](http://localhost:3000) and change the default password.
-The script that sets _Grafana_ up creates an API token to configure _Prometheus_ as data source and also installs a couple of dashboards automatically.
+The custom credentials for _Grafana_ are `admin:s3cr3t`.
+Provisioning capabilities are used to configure _Prometheus_ as data source and also already create a useful [dashboard](https://grafana.com/grafana/dashboards/14114).

 ## Convenience